 - A graphic in the upper outside corner of each page indicates whether the variable on that page is a consequence (in which case the upper cell is shaded), consumption or prevalence (middle cell shaded), or risk or protective factor (lower cell shaded) - Wherever possible, both national and Wyoming data are presented.
 Unless otherwise specified, all data pertain to Wyoming - Data are presented in graphs with data tables - In general, time series data are presented in line graphs.
-If only one or two years of data are available, data are presented in bar graphs - When data are presented by race/ethnicity or by school grades, bar graphs are used - For data collected at regular intervals, generally every year or every alternate year, associated line graphs are continuous.
-If, however, data are available only for irregular or inconsistent intervals, interruptions in the regular pattern are represented by un-adjoined points on graphs - Where available, confidence intervals appear in both graphs and tables.
-On graphs, confidence intervals are represented by thin lines above and below thicker lines showing point estimates - Scales used on all graphs are as consistent as possible.
-For variables represented as percentages, three vertical axis scales are used whenever possible, 0 to 100%, 0 to 50%, and 0 to 10%.
+If only one or two years of data are available, data are presented in bar graphs - · When data are presented by race/ethnicity or by school grades, bar graphs are used - For data collected at regular intervals, generally every year or every alternate year, associated line graphs are continuous.
+If, however, data are available only for irregular or inconsistent intervals, interruptions in the regular pattern are represented by un-adjoined points on graphs - Where available, confidence intervals appear in the data tables below the graphs. - Scales used on all graphs are as consistent as possible.
+For variables represented as percentages, three vertical axis scales are used whenever possible, 0 to 100%, 0 to 50%, and 0 to 10%. - When necessary, a vertical dotted line is inserted into the graph to indicate the point in time which a change in methodology has occurred that necessitates cautious interpretation of the trend.